luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 Eyck: it was not a 'master-stroke', his claims for it were false, it even caused problems with Gorchakov — but Eyck nevertheless writes that 'it is true that the Polish insurrection caused a regrouping of the European powers which facilitated Bismarck's task considerably.'

-## EF: it was a mistake and his position was 'never weaker' than in the weeks and months after it.
+EF: it was a mistake and his position was 'never weaker' than in the weeks and months after it.
 He always rejected criticisms of this move and defended it in his Memoirs.
-His relations with Russia strengthened, relations between France and Russia weakened because Napoleon supported the

-## Poles, and Austro-Russian relations weakened.
+His relations with Russia strengthened, relations between France and Russia weakened because Napoleon supported the Poles, and Austro-Russian relations weakened.
 Also Anglo-French relations worsened because of diplomatic wrangling over the incident.

 Mosse: Gorchakov opposed it as unnecessary and undignified but the Tsar overruled him.
 Gorchakov tried to stop it coming into force.
 Bismarck to Buchanan on 14/3: Gorchakov 'endeavoured to render it unpopular and succeeded in rendering it inoperative so far as the principle of the frontier being crossed by the troops of either Government was in question.'
 Although the details were unknown, the fact of some sort of deal was soon known.
 Within a fortnight Cowley was reporting from Paris that feeling for Poland was running very high.
 Memoirs — his attitude on taking over was that...
 A powerful force in Russia wanted liberalisation and this group also wanted concessions in Poland while conservatives opposed both.
 He had seen these debates when in St P. If Russia had been pro-Polish, it could have revived Russo-French sympathies which was bad.
 'It was our interest to oppose the party in the Russian cabinet which had Polish proclivities'.
 Alexander II did not have confidence in Russian administration of Poland.
 Austria and Russia were hostile.
 France would probably not be friendly in the long run but Napoleon's 'transitory and miscalculated support' might be exploited.

 'With Russia we stood on the same footing as with England insofar as with neither had we diverging interests of capital importance, and with both were united by an ancient amity.
 From England we might expect platonic goodwill, with letters and newspaper articles full of good advice, but hardly more.
 The support of the Tsar, on the other hand, meant in certain circumstances more than mere benevolent neutrality.'

 He was therefore determined to foster every sympathy.
 The Convention's significance was 'diplomatic rather than military'.
 It signalled 'victory in the Russian cabinet of Prussian over Polish policy' and a defeat for Gorchakov.
 It was decided by the Tsar against his ministers.
 It therefore 'amply accomplished its purpose' and 'said “checkmate” in the game which anti-Polish monarchism was then playing against philo-Polish Panslavism within the Russian cabinet...
 It was assumed that liberal concessions, if granted to the Poles, could not be withheld from the Russians.
 Russian constitutionalists were therefore philo-Polish.'
+(Memoirs p345ff)

-(Memoirs p345ff) 11 February Bismarck told the British Ambassador that if Russia folded, he would occupy Poland himself.
+**11 February** Bismarck told the British Ambassador that if Russia folded, he would occupy Poland himself.

 Buchanan: 'Europe will never stand for this.'

 Bismarck: 'Who is Europe?'

 Buchanan: 'Several great nations.'

 Bismarck asked 'whether those nations were at one amongst themselves in this respect'.
 (The Spectator denounced Bismarck as Lord Tyrconnel, a henchman of James II.)
 Russell had encouraged the Poles and spoke publicly with moral indignation but could do nothing.
 Derby and Disraeli were scathing.
 Disraeli: 'the Polish question is a diplomatic Frankenstein created out of cadaverous elements by the mystic blundering of Lord Russell.'

-17 February House of Deputies declared that ministers were responsible with their persons and fortunes for unconstitutional expenditure.
+**17 February** House of Deputies declared that ministers were responsible with their persons and fortunes for unconstitutional expenditure.
 Bismarck (Memoirs): I was advised to make over my estate to my brother but declined.

-20 February To Wilhelm: 'Seeing how matters seem to be shaping themselves in Poland we shall hardly be called upon for active cooperation there and the convention thus gives us the advantage of having secured cheaply for the future the gratitude of the Tsar Alexander and the Russian sympathy.'
-21 February Napoleon proposed identical notes from Paris, London and Vienna censuring Prussian intervention in Poland.
+**20 February** To Wilhelm: 'Seeing how matters seem to be shaping themselves in Poland we shall hardly be called upon for active cooperation there and the convention thus gives us the advantage of having secured cheaply for the future the gratitude of the Tsar Alexander and the Russian sympathy.'

+**21 February** Napoleon proposed identical notes from Paris, London and Vienna censuring Prussian intervention in Poland.
 British Cabinet met: Russell supported 'a policy of intervention in conjunction with France' but Palmerston was more cautious and warned of 'ulterior plans of aggrandizement'.
 Victoria was alarmed at some of Russell's ideas which she thought might get Britain into a war with Germany and she wanted milder language used in any admonition of Prussia.
 Over the next few weeks there were all sorts of discussions in London but essentially the fears of France starting a war dominated thinking and acted to limit Anglo-French cooperation, despite great sympathy for the Poles.
-Grey warned the Queen (24th) that joining with France diplomatically could increase the chances of a war which would be embarrassing — France would

-Claim it was to support the freedom of nations, like with Italy.
+Grey warned the Queen (24th) that joining with France diplomatically could increase the chances of a war which would be embarrassing — France would claim it was to support the freedom of nations, like with Italy.
 The Queen pushed Granville (President of the Council) to restrain Palmerston (cf. Mosse p110ff).

 **21 February** Bleichröder thought the crisis over Alvensleben would lead to the fall of the government within days and set out a code to inform Rothschild of Bismarck's successor.
 If Bismarck went, the markets would rise, predicted Bleichröder.